 Waiting times for tests and treatment after cancer diagnosis

-Being diagnosed with cancer can be a lengthy process.
+Being diagnosed with cancer can sometimes take a while.
 At times, just about everyone will have to wait to have tests or to get the results.
 Sometimes people have to wait for appointments to begin their treatment.
-It is hard enough to cope with a diagnosis of cancer.
+It is difficult to cope with a diagnosis of cancer.
 If you then have to wait a few weeks or months to have important scans, or begin treatment, you are likely to feel very frightened and frustrated.
 Many people begin to worry that the cancer will spread during this time.
 But we know that cancers usually grow very slowly and this is not likely to happen.

-Most cancers develop over many years and do not show up on a scan until they have been growing for some time.
+Most cancers develop over many years and don't show up on a scan until they have been growing for some time.
 So waiting a few weeks for a scan or treatment does not usually affect how well the treatment works.
-Having said that, if you have to wait you are bound to worry so the Government are trying to shorten waiting times for treatment in the UK.
+Having said that, if you have to wait you are bound to worry so the UK Government is trying to shorten waiting times for treatment in the UK.

 There is always a risk that a cancer has already spread to other parts of your body when it is diagnosed.
 Because of this, doctors do various tests for cancer spread, such as CT scans, MRI scans or liver scans.
 It is important for your doctors to have as much information about your cancer as possible.
 This helps them to work out the stage of your cancer.
 The stage of the cancer will help your doctor decide which treatment is best for you.

 Unfortunately, you may have to wait a couple of weeks for an appointment for some of these tests.
-This may be because there is pressure on your local hospital resources and they can't keep up with the number of people who need particular types of scans.
-Many hospitals don't have certain types of scanners, such as an MRI scanner or PET scanner because they are very expensive to buy and run.
-You may have to go to another hospital, which can increase the length of time you wait.
+This may be because there is pressure on your local hospital due to people needing particular types of scans.
+Some types of specialised scanner such as an MRI scanner or PET scanner are only available in larger hospitals.
+So you may need to go to another hospital for your scan, which can increase the length of time you wait.

 It can take time for scan results to come through.
-How long you wait will depend on why you are having the scan.
+The length of time you wait will depend on why you are having the scan.
 A specialist radiologist will examine your scan and type up a report.
-They send the report to your specialist who will give you the results.
+They send the report to your cancer specialist who will give you the results.
 Understandably, waiting for results can make you anxious.
 It usually takes a couple of weeks for the results to come through.
 Your results will be ready sooner than that if your doctor puts urgent on the scan request form.